These delicious 2 Ingredient Coconut Macaroons are gluten-free, egg-free, and nut-free! An easy coconut dessert that you can whip up anytime!

 1 package unsweetened coconut 14oz

-Take out a large bowl and mix your sweetened condensed milk and unsweetened coconut together.
+Take out a large bowl and mix your sweetened condensed milk and unsweetened coconut flakes together.

-Let them sit in the bowl on the counter for 15 minutes so that the coconut has time to absorb some of the milk.
+Let them sit in the large mixing bowl on the counter for 15 minutes so that the coconut has time to absorb some of the milk.

-Using a tablespoon or a large spoon, scoop a heaping tablespoon of coconut onto the baking sheet.
+Using a tablespoon, a large spoon, or a mini ice cream scoop, scoop a heaping tablespoon of the coconut mixture onto the cookie sheet.
 Pieces of coconut will be sticking out on the sides, so do your best to mold each scoop into a semi-circle.

-Bake them in the oven for 12-15 minutes or until the macaroons are nicely toasted on the top.
+Bake them in the oven for 12-15 minutes or until the macaroons are nicely toasted and golden brown on the top.

-Remove them from the oven and allow them to cool for about half an hour.
+Remove the baking tray from the oven and allow your 2-ingredient coconut macaroons to cool on a wire rack for about half an hour.
 Serve and enjoy!

 Why Do My Coconut Macaroons Spread?

 This is a natural result of baking your macaroons.
-You can avoid some of the spreading by packing each macaroon tightly when you place them on the baking sheet.
+You can avoid some of the spreading by packing each macaroon tightly when you place them on the lined baking sheets.
+Using your fingers or pressing the cookie scoop into the side of a small bowl before releasing any amount of coconut milk mixture could help pack the coconut together as well.

 Can Coconut Macaroons Go Bad?